-VII.
+VI.
 CONCLUSIONS AND FUTURE WORK

 In this letter, we introduced safe-control-gym, a benchmark suite of simulation environments to evaluate safe learning-based control.
-We were motivated by the lack of a comprehensive software benchmark, exposing all the features required to support the development of approaches from both the RL and control theory communities.
 In safe-control-gym, we combine a physics engine-based simulation with the description of the available prior knowledge and safety constraints using a symbolic framework.
 By doing so, we allow the development and test of a wide range of approaches, from model-free RL to learning-based MPC.
-In Section VI, we demonstrate that our work supports all the families of control algorithms discussed in Section V. We hope that safe-control-gym will make it easier for researchers from the RL and control communities to compare their progress, especially for the quantification of safety and robustness in robotics applications.
-Our next steps will include the extension of safe-control-gym to more robotic platforms, tasks, and the implementation of more safe learning-based control approaches.
+We hope that safe-control-gym will make it easier for researchers from the RL and control communities to compare their progress, especially for the quantification of safety and robustness in robotics applications.